-My daughter loves dressing up for Halloween, it’s starting to become a tradition!
+My daughter loves dressing up for Halloween, it’s starting to become a tradition.
 So when she told me she wanted to be a cracked doll this year, I was ecstatic!
+Halloween doll makeup is so fun and easy to do.

-The cracked doll makeup and costume are so easy to achieve, and it doesn’t break the bank like other costumes do.
-This look can be done with some makeup, a dress and a prop (but this is optional).
+Creating the cracked halloween doll makeup look, along with costume are so easy to achieve and it doesn’t break the bank like other costumes do.
+This look can be done with some makeup, a dress, and a prop (but this is optional).

 What you’ll need..